ChoiceOne Financial Services, Inc. (NASDAQ:COFS) Short Interest Up 52.0% in October

-ChoiceOne Financial Services, Inc. (NASDAQ:COFS – Get Free Report) was the target of a large growth in short interest in the month of October.
+ChoiceOne Financial Services, Inc. (NASDAQ:COFS – Get Free Report) was the recipient of a large growth in short interest in October.
 As of October 15th, there was short interest totalling 162,600 shares, a growth of 52.0% from the September 30th total of 107,000 shares.
-Currently, 2.4% of the company’s shares are sold short.
-Based on an average daily volume of 15,100 shares, the days-to-cover ratio is currently 10.8 days.
+Based on an average daily trading volume, of 15,100 shares, the days-to-cover ratio is presently 10.8 days.
+Approximately 2.4% of the shares of the stock are sold short.

-ChoiceOne Financial Services (NASDAQ:COFS – Get Free Report) last announced its quarterly earnings results on Wednesday, October 25th.
-The company reported $0.68 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.67 by $0.01.
-ChoiceOne Financial Services had a return on equity of 13.15% and a net margin of 21.32%.
-The business had revenue of $19.93 million during the quarter, compared to analyst estimates of $20.20 million.
-Equities research analysts predict that ChoiceOne Financial Services will post 2.75 EPS for the current fiscal year.
+ChoiceOne Financial Services (NASDAQ:COFS – Get Free Report) last issued its quarterly earnings results on Wednesday, October 25th.
+The company reported $0.68 earnings per share for the quarter, beating analysts’ consensus estimates of $0.67 by $0.01.
+ChoiceOne Financial Services had a net margin of 21.32% and a return on equity of 13.15%.
+The firm had revenue of $19.93 million for the quarter, compared to analyst estimates of $20.20 million.
+As a group, equities analysts anticipate that ChoiceOne Financial Services will post 2.75 EPS for the current year.

 ChoiceOne Financial Services Dividend Announcement